jwholdsworth/go-handbell-manager/README.md

 ## Todo

 * Write some tests
-* Sort out the button presses so you can start/stop/go like you can in Graham's Windows version
 * Target just the Abel process so it doesn't start typing "F" and "J" all over the place
 * Document any external libraries that might need to be installed (e.g. libusb)